 All of the various types of endpoint management systems currently fall into one of two different categories of CMSs.
 A CMS3 is a trusted entity that establishes calls on behalf of an untrusted endpoint, e.g., an MTA, in the customer premise.
 The role of the CMS is to verify the signaling messages from the untrusted source, and provide various network services, such as translation, authentication and accounting.
 The second category is the Proxy.
 Proxies are classified into two types: proxies used within a domain, and proxies used between domains.
 The Interior Border Proxy (IBP) is a proxy that can be used for inter-realm (intra-domain) signaling and the Exterior Border Proxy (EBP) is required for inter-domain signaling.
-See the PacketCable Inter-Domain Architecture Document for further details.
 Where a distinction between the different types of proxy is either unimportant or is evident from the text, they will be simply referred to as proxies or tandem proxies.